 Guide to Currency and Prices in Mexico

-If you’re planning a trip to Mexico holiday, you’ll be pleased to hear that your pound goes much further in this country – the cost of living is a whopping 52% less than the UK; and yes, that means you get more Mexican Pesos (MXN) for your pound – around 25 to be precise.
+If you’re planning a sunny getaway, a holiday to Mexico is the perfect choice – and it’s not too pricey either!
+You’ll be pleased to hear that your pound goes much further in this country – the cost of living is a whopping 60% less than the UK; and yes, that means you get more Mexican Pesos (MXN) for your pound – around 26 to be precise.
 But what to spend those extra pesos on?
 Well you won’t be short of choices.
 With delicious world-renowned food and drink, ancient history, a diverse music scene, some of the best beaches in the world and all this combined with welcoming and friendly people (even if you don’t speak Spanish), Mexico is the perfect destination for those seeking great value for money.

 Dining out in Mexico

-If you’re dining out in Mexico be prepared to pay between £16-£24 for a three-course meal for two in a mid-range restaurant, this represents fantastic value for money.
+If you’re dining out in Mexico be prepared to pay around £20-£40 for a three-course meal for two in a mid-range restaurant, this represents fantastic value for money.

 The vibrant culinary scene varies immensely from north to south Mexico and offers something for all tastes and preferences.
 Try a world-renowned Mexican favourite, enchiladas – tortillas rolled around a filling of cheese, meat, beans, vegetables or a combination of all.